ml-explore/mlx-examples/llms/mlx_lm/SERVER.md

 model.
 The HTTP API is intended to be similar to the [OpenAI chat API](https://platform.openai.com/docs/api-reference).

+> [!NOTE]
-NOTE: mlx-lm is not recommended for production.
-It only implements basic security checks.
+> The MLX LM server is not recommended for production as it only implements
+> basic security checks.

 Start the server with: